TimT-code/LinkLore/README.md

       not the same url system since youtube uses start and end points and chunks of text to form whole urls

   -to do-
-    more code and function reuse
+    more code abbreviation and function reuse
     maybe mess around with APIs
     could build control panel directly into a button/popup that would let you edit/upload/insert/restore new videos/pics/sounds for actions/rewards for events and participation.
+Currently the list is in javascript form and manual edit...would be fun to edit, and add from within the html somewhere.
+    More artificial intelligence actions based on events/input/interaction - I mean add a video tailored to each way to interact and for milestones of participation.
+    Using more JS libraries when I know, or understand the code behind it, backed up my plain vanilla javascript.

+  -ideas-
+    Rewards and hiscore listings for typing, or pasting in as many unique links as you can - no timer Same as above, but timed version...
+        How many unique links can you add in chosen durations of time?
+Most of use can quicky type at least 10 websites from memory.

 TimT_code@twitter.com
 Tim Tesner